flenniken/collections/docs/notification.md

 cd ~/collections
 scripts/notification -v

+[VAPID]
-public = BIp53n-hdpOUy74WWEnkRtMwNud6JCNt-jH2EmH5RaoLoFOSQWUBrp8oBK4h0zDAPPUMUu2fsQ4WbP_4GWEi8LY
+public: BIp53n-hdpOUy74WWEnkRtMwNud6JCNt-jH2EmH5RaoLoFOSQWUBrp8oBK4h0zDAPPUMUu2fsQ4WbP_4GWEi8LY
-private = hLtpU4Ttw2gFwGC80LhPiBANOJqVWqUZSdQCmgHYh9U
+private: hLtpU4Ttw2gFwGC80LhPiBANOJqVWqUZSdQCmgHYh9U
 ~~~

-Save the keys to a safe private location, so you can recreate them
+Save the keys to `~/.aws/credentials` in a `[VAPID]` section so you
-when the container is rebuilt.
-The public key is stored publicly
+can recreate them when the container is rebuilt.
+The public key is
-visible in the notify.ts file as the VAPID_PUBLIC_KEY variable.
-The
+also stored publicly in the notify.ts file as the VAPID_PUBLIC_KEY
-keys are also stored in the credentials file on the container:
+variable:

 ~~~
-cat ~/vapid/credentials

-public = ...
-private = ...
+grep VAPID_PUBLIC_KEY ts/notify.ts
 ~~~

 # Testing